General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Gordon Sumner is the real name of what famous British musician?
+- Gordon Sumner is the actual identify of what well-known British musician?

-- Glossectomy is the removal of all of or part of which body part?
+- Glossectomy is the elimination of all of or a part of which physique half?

-- What was the first single to be released by the band Oasis?
+- What was the primary single to be launched by the band Oasis?

-- Geoff Hurst famously scored a hatrick in England’s 4-2 win over West Germany in the 1966 World Cup final.
-Who scored the other goal for England?
+- Geoff Hurst famously scored a hatrick in England’s 4-2 win over West Germany within the 1966 World Cup remaining.
+Who scored the opposite purpose for England?

 Answers